- 1. Your Appearance:

 Second to your initial handshake, your body language is a key part of the interview.
 Maintaining eye contact (or semi-contact) is critical and there is a delicate balance between staring and keeping eye contact, so you may want to practice with friends.
 Looking away too often at the walls, table or anything else can hurt “the first impression”.

-- Don’t cross your arms
+- Don’t cross your arms over your chest, as this can appear defensive or closed-off.

 6. Know Why You are the Best Choice for the Position:

-The follow-on from #4 above (Do Your Homework) is to leverage everything you’ve learned about the company, the job and the interviewer so that you are convinced that you are the best choice for the position.
+The follow-on from #4 above (Do Your Homework) is to leverage everything you’ve learned about the company, the job, and the interviewer so that you are convinced that you are the best choice for the position.
 Again, the delicate balance is between letting your interviewer know you are the best choice without sounding conceited.
-There is really only one thing the interviewer wants to know – that you are the right person for the role.
-This is not just limited to your job knowledge and experience, but also your interpersonal skills and how you would “fit” in the overall team.
+There is only one thing the interviewer wants to know – that you are the right person for the role.
+This is not just limited to your job knowledge and experience, but also your interpersonal skills and how you would “fit” in the overall

 7. Know Why You Want to Work There: